craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ###### Emission
 > An Emission is not like other anomalies.
 It is the Old fighting us.
 The sky will shudder, and the sun will boil.
 Hide.
 Even if your body survives the heat and winds, your brain will not.
 You will know no reason.
 Only hunger.
 It is a kindness to take a life like that.

+Emissions occur above [[#The Temple]] and extends outward to the edges of the Old before ceasing.
+As the intensity of the large (minutes or hours long) wave of Emission increases, so do the effects.
+The Emission deals 1d4 psychic damage per round spent unroofed.
+If a creature falls unconscious while unroofed, they become something like the [[#Fallen]].

 ###### Radiation
 > A Radiation anomaly field cannot be seen.
-It will kill you, slowly at first, but soon your brain will slow and your blood will stop.
-Your organs will fail and you will die a painful rotting death.
+It will kill you, slowly at first, but soon your brain will slow, and your blood will stop.
+Your organs will fail, and you will die a painful, rotting death.
 Protect yourself.

 The Radiation anomaly is of undefined shape and size, but it is generally quite large - covering buildings more than singular rooms or objects.
 It is, however, attracted to metal over long periods of time, leading to contact with metal within the field being quite dangerous.

 	Radiation is applied every round, at the beginning of a character's turn.
 When a character has more Radiation than the value of their Constitution Score, they take a number of necrotic damage equal to the difference.
+Any Radiation that would be applied to a character is reduced by their current Radiation Protection.

-	A number of Radiation is removed at the end of a character's turn equal to their Constitution modifier, plus any additional Radiation Reduction the character has applied.
+	A number of Radiation is removed at the end of a character's turn equal to their Radiation Reduction plus their Constitution Modifier.

 ### General Public Disposition
 Many people who come and go from this place are peaceful folk who need money, and try their luck in the prosperous ruins of the old empire.
 The most unprepared are those that believe anyone they encounter is not willing to kill them for their findings.